def670/Xerom-richlist/richlist/chainsync/README.md

 ```
 [blockchain]
-lastblock=Should be set to 1, to start at the chain beggining
+lastblock=Should be set to 1, to start at the chain begining

 [database]
 ConnectorType=Set it to the mysql version you have installed